 \subsection{Experimental Setup}

-\textbf{Environment.} We choose 15 games in Arcade Learning Environment (ALE) \citep{DBLP:journals/jair/BellemareNVB13} as well as 5 simulators in MuJoCo~\cite{DBLP:conf/iros/TodorovET12}.
+\textbf{Environment.} We choose 15 games in Arcade Learning Environment \citep{DBLP:journals/jair/BellemareNVB13} and 5 simulators in MuJoCo~\cite{DBLP:conf/iros/TodorovET12}.
 The experiment is implemented in OpenAI Gym platform~\citep{DBLP:journals/corr/BrockmanCPSSTZ16}, which contains Atari 2600 video games with high-dimensional observation space (raw pixels), and pixels of each state in MuJoCo are obtained by a camera.
 The input states for the learner are set as low-dim continuous control inputs in MuJoCo.
 We train converged DQN-based agents as experts in Atari, and DDPG-based~\cite{DBLP:journals/corr/LillicrapHPHETS15} agents in MuJoCo.
-20 expert trajectories are collected for each game, also 3 trials with different random seed are conducted for each environment, and all experiments are conducted on server clusters with NVIDIA Tesla K80 GPUs.
+20 expert trajectories are collected for each game, also 3 trials with different random seeds are conducted for each environment.
+All experiments are conducted on server clusters with NVIDIA Tesla K80 GPUs.